m-tanner/4TrackFriday/README.md

 2) `kubectl config set-context --current --namespace=production`
 3) `skaffold run` or `skaffold run --trail`, which can be more helpful when troubleshooting

+    or for staging

+1) `kubectl config use-context gke...`
+2) `kubectl config set-context --current --namespace=staging`
+3) `skaffold dev` or `skaffold dev --trail`, which can be more helpful when troubleshooting

 ## Caveat
 If you would actually like to run, you'll need to get authentication tokens from me, which must be on your machine for AWS, Google Cloud, and Heroku to work.